Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes

 \subsection{Prior Work}

+Scheduling in multiserver systems is known to be a difficult problem.
+There is a variety of work from the systems community on scheduling parallelizable jobs, including work on scheduling in databases \cite{leis2014morsel,wagner2021self}, ML clusters \cite{qiao2021pollux,jayaram2023sia}, data analytics clusters \cite{vernica2010efficient,zhu2014minimizing}, and data centers \cite{tumanov2016tetrisched,delgado2018kairos}.
+This work uses simple policies with no formal guarantees.
+Additionally, many systems optimize for metrics such as fairness in addition to trying to minimize response times.

-Optimal scheduling in multiserver systems is known to be a difficult problem.
-Even when jobs are not parallelizable and each job occupies a single server, the optimal scheduling policy is not known.
-Recent results (2018) \cite{grosof2018srpt} derived the first bounds on the mean response time of Shortest-Remaining-Processing-Time (SRPT) in multiserver systems, showing that SRPT is optimal in conventional heavy traffic (see Section \ref{sec:model}).
+In the theoretical scheduling community, even when jobs are not parallelizable and each job occupies a single server, the optimal scheduling policy is not known.
+Recent results (\cite{grosof2018srpt}) derived the first bounds on the mean response time of Shortest-Remaining-Processing-Time (SRPT) in multiserver systems, showing that SRPT is optimal in conventional heavy traffic (see Section \ref{sec:model}).
 These heavy-traffic results were extended to a Gittins index policy~\cite{scully2020gittins} in the case where job sizes are not fully known.
 Unfortunately, none of these results deal with parallelizable jobs.

-Another related area of active research is scheduling for \emph{multiserver jobs} \cite{harchol2022multiserver,grosof2020stability,hong2021sharp}.
-Multiserver jobs are parallelizable jobs, but each job has a hard, fixed resource requirement on the number of servers which it needs, where different jobs have different fixed resource requirements.
+Another related area of active research is scheduling for \emph{multiserver jobs} \cite{harchol2022multiserver,grosof2020stability,hong2022sharp}.
+Multiserver jobs each have a hard, fixed resource requirement on the number of servers they need.
+Different jobs have different fixed server requirements.
 In general, it is not known how to minimize the mean response time for multiserver jobs, even in heavy traffic.
 Under some constraints on the server requirements of each job, an SRPT variant called ServerFilling-SRPT was recently shown to be optimal in conventional heavy traffic \cite{grosof2022wcfs,grosof2022optimal}.
 Because jobs have hard resource requirements in the multiserver job model, one of the main concerns of a scheduling policy is to ensure that jobs are efficiently packed onto the available servers so that the system utilization remains high.
 Failing to pack the jobs efficiently can cause the system to be unstable.
 By contrast, the malleable jobs we consider do not have this stability concern, since they can adapt their levels of parallelism to ensure that the servers remain fully utilized.
 Hence, the policies developed for scheduling multiserver jobs tend to prioritize packing in a way that has no benefit when scheduling malleable jobs.